cloudsimplus/cloudsimplus/.github/ISSUE_TEMPLATE.md

 ## An example scenario where this feature should be used

-## A brief explanaitain of why you think this feature is useful
+## A brief explanation of why you think this feature is useful